CLASIC REEL : The Trapp Family

 While a nun, she was more unconventional than rebellious; whistling tunes and sliding down a bannister but of course being in a convert that was a no-no!
 Under the eye of the disapproving nuns and the Mother Superior, she tried explaining it was because she was late for class- her goofiness only making us love her more.

 Co-star Hans Holt played Captain Baron Von Trapp.
 While Christopher Plummer's Von Trapp was a stern father emotionally closed towards his children, Holt's Von Trapp was simply a rather misguided father who ran his house like a battleship, treating the kids like cadets instead of letting them be themselves.
-Yes... he also used that very offensive whistle.
+AND... he also used that very offensive whistle.

 His courtship of Maria was very sweet, Maria's rival Princess Yvonne (played by Maria Holst) unintentionally made it easy for him to express his feelings to Maria.
 As in the book, Maria hurried back to Nonnberg Abbey- the same actual abbey Maria came from and also featured in The Sound of Music- to ask for Mother Superior's advice (which is what happened in real life) and returning to a very happy Baron Von Trapp's arms... to the delight of the equally happy children.